d2s/Documentation/docs/source/configs/configuration.md

 - the object [Configurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Configurations.swift) is created and new values are computed
   - a new, computed and read only `Array<NSMutableDictionary>` is loaded

 No code needed for partly update and it secures a 100% correct and updated configuration in memory at all time.
-Saving, wiping memory and reading configurations is done in matter of milliseconds.